smart-spectral-matching/ssm-ui-catalog/README.md

 If you want to customize values for your own dev environment, create a file called `.env.local.development`

+The application is available on `localhost:3000` by default and should refresh if you change files, even if you run the application in Docker.

 ## Testing

 `yarn test` runs the Jest unit tests.